Richard Harris International Film Festival: 2017

 In 2017, RHIFF partnered with Shift72 to produce RHIFFTV, an online streaming platform.
 Dominic West received the Outstanding Talent Award.
 Ukrainian animated fantasy The Stolen Princess won the overall Best Film prize.

 2018

 In 2018, Patrick Bergin received the Outstanding Talent Award.
 Detainment, later nominated for the Academy Award for Best Live Action Short Film, won best film overall.

 2019

 120 films from 30 countries were shown over seven days.
 Moe Dunford received the Outstanding Talent Award.
 The festival included the iMET (Interactive Media Entertainment and Technology) summit virtual reality experience.
 The Millennium Theatre in Limerick Institute of Technology was used for screenings.
 Bellingcat: Truth in a Post-Truth World won Best Film.

 2020

 Due to the COVID-19 pandemic, no physical festival could take place.
 Jim Sheridan received the Outstanding Talent Award.

 2021

 Again there was no physical festival, due to COVID.
 Colin Farrell received the Richard Harris Outstanding Talent Award.

 2022

-The film will return to being in-person after a two-year hiatus.
+The physical festival returned with screenings at 69 O'Connell Street and the Commercial.
+Kenneth Branagh received the inaugural Lifetime Achievement Award.

+2023

+111 shorts and features were screened in Omniplex Limerick; UCH, The Commercial & the International Rugby Experience.
+Jamie Dornan received the Outstanding Talent Award.